-Texas Tech University, Rawls Center for Global Engagement London, Paris, Munich, Vienna Study Abroad June 2019
+Texas Tech University, Rawls Center for Global Engagement

+London, Paris, Munich, Vienna

-- Earned credit for Global Energy Perspectives course taught by Rawls faculty - Earned credit of door Energy respectives comes (augment of National Company) Visited the International Agency in Paris, France, Studying nuclear energy Studied green energy in Munich, Germany, learning more about alternative forms of energy
+- Earned credit for the Global Energy Perspectives course, taught by Rawls faculty - Visited the International Agency in Paris, France, studying nuclear energy.

+Studied green energy in Munich, Germany, learning more about alternative forms of energy.

-Texas Tech University, Rawls College of Business Student Assistant, Career Management Center
+- Student Assistant, Career Management Center August 2021 Present

-- Balance 20 hours of work a week while maintaining a 15 hour course load Cultivate relationships with students, employers, faculty, and administration - .
-Collaborate with an 8-person office as main support role for all office tasks
+August 2021 Present Assisted and communicated with all staff and employers to ensure tasks were completed efficiently. - Cultivated relationships with students, employers, faculty, and administration.
+Worked as part of an 8-person office as the main support role for all office tasks